rhboot/shim/SBAT.md

 variable.

-If this same Vendor C has a similar event after the global number is incremented, they would again set their product-specific or version-specific number to 1.
-If they have a second event on with the same component, they would set their product-specific or version-specific number to 2.
+If this same Vendor C has a similar event after the global number is incremented, they would again set their product-specific or **version-specific number** to 1.
+If they have a second event on the same component, they would set their product-specific or version-specific number to 2.

 In such an event, a vendor would set the product-specific or version-specific